Employer NI rise 2025: what it means for tradespeople

 Introduction

-From April 2025, tradespeople employing staff will see an increase in their employer National Insurance contributions.
-With the rate rising from 13.8% to 15%, it's important to understand what this means for your business finances and employment strategy.
+From April 2025, tradespeople employing staff will face a rise in their employer National Insurance contributions.
+With the rate increasing from 13.8% to 15%, it's critical to understand what this signifies for your business finances and employment strategy.
+The changes may seem daunting at first glance, but with careful planning and strategic adjustments, you can mitigate their impact on your operations.

 What's changing in April 2025?

-Two major changes in employer National Insurance (NI) will come into effect:
+Two significant changes in employer National Insurance (NI) will come into effect:

 - The contribution rate will increase from 13.8% to 15%.